ranjef420/Motorrad1150/hilde_assistant_link.md

 - Both files rebuilt together and committed as atomic unit
 - KingSchultz monitors alignment and flags discrepancies

+**Rule ("Database Rule"):**
+- When DjangoGPT or Copilot require access to parts data, they **MUST** relay request through Nick to KingSchultz for inspection of the project repo's `index.sqlite` and `MANIFEST.parts.yaml`
+- KingSchultz reads `MANIFEST.parts.yaml` directly and constructs query strategies for Nick to execute via `scripts/query.sh`
+- If a PDF file referenced in `MANIFEST.parts.yaml` is not in the repo, assistants may reference the repo path recorded in `MANIFEST.parts.yaml`  and must mark **"Pending Git Sync"** if the missing file blocks verification.

 ---

 ### Version Control